apify/apify-docs/sources/academy/webscraping/web_scraping_for_beginners/crawling/pro_scraping.md

 await crawler.run();
 ```

 When you run the code as usual, you'll see the product URLs printed to the terminal and you'll find the scraped data saved to your disk.
-Thanks to using the [`Dataset.pushData()`](https://crawlee.dev/docs/introduction/saving-data#whats-datasetpushdata) function, Crawlee automatically created a `storage` directory in your project's location.
-The results will be saved there, with each product's data stored as a separate JSON file:
+Thanks to using the [`Dataset.pushData()`](https://crawlee.dev/docs/introduction/saving-data#whats-datasetpushdata) function, Crawlee automatically created a `storage` directory in your project's location and saved the results there.
+Each product has its data stored as a separate JSON file.

 ```text
 ./storage/datasets/default/*.json